-The 130-156 mph produced by Category 4 hurricanes can tear or lift even the strongest roofing off of homes and buildings.
-Esteves notes that whether or not the failure will be covered depends on several factors: How old is the roof?
-Has it been damaged previously?
-Was it in need of repair?
-And most importantly, what type of coverage was purchased?
-If it’s relatively new and in good shape, most standard policies will pay to repair the roof back to the condition it was in before the hurricane and some policies will even pay for a completely new roof.
+The 130-156 mph winds produced by Category 4 hurricanes can tear or lift even the strongest roofs off homes and buildings.
+Esteves notes that whether or not the insurance company will fully cover the damage depends on several factors, including the age of the roof, previous damage, and, most importantly, what type of insurance coverage was purchased by the policyholder.
+If the roof is relatively new and in good shape, most standard policies will pay to repair it back to the condition it was before the hurricane, and some policies will even pay for a completely new roof.

-When roofs are damaged and windows and doors are torn off or broken, heavy rains and flying debris can enter buildings, damaging walls, flooring and furnishings in the process.
-Another interior concern?
-Mold growth!
-Esteves notes that there is a high likelihood of mold damage after hurricanes but that most policies have limitations for this type of damage.
+When roofs, windows, and doors are damaged, heavy rains and flying debris can enter buildings, damaging walls, flooring, and furnishings.
+Another interior concern is the potential for mold growth.
+Esteves notes that there can be a high likelihood of mold damage after hurricanes, which can be a big problem, especially since most policies limit coverage for mold.

-Although Esteves says that hurricane damage can lead to a complicated insurance claim, he said that by taking a few important steps, business owners can improve their chances of recovering their property losses by taking a few important steps.
+Esteves notes that hurricane damage can lead to complicated insurance claims, but policyholders can improve their chances of recovering their property losses by taking a few important steps.

-What issues are most likely to prevent policyholders from getting everything that they are owed under their purchased policies?
+What issues likely prevent policyholders from getting everything they are entitled to under their purchased policies?

-- Returning to their properties, finding damage and not remedying it (or taking steps to prevent further damage) such as tarping torn roofs and windows or turning of water supply valves.
+Returning to their properties, finding damage and not remedying it (or taking steps to prevent further damage), such as tarping torn roofs and windows or turning off water supply valves.

-- Not being ready with paperwork and financial figures when the insurance company’s adjuster(s) arrives to inspect the damaged property.
+- Not having a handle on the full scope of the damage when the insurance company’s adjuster(s) arrives to inspect the damaged property.

 - Not being able to provide accurate property values and repair costs.

-- Not having a personal property or contents inventory ready or throwing away damaged items before any documentation has been done.
+- Not having a detailed personal property or contents inventory prepared or throwing away damaged items before any documentation has been done.

-- Not understanding what rights and obligations are included in their purchased policy.
+- Not understanding what rights and obligations are included in their policy.

-Esteves notes that many of the issues above can be avoided by hiring a qualified public adjuster.
-A public adjuster can help property owners to fully recover from the loss and negotiate with the insurance company on their behalf.
-Public adjusters bring expertise and knowledge to what can otherwise be a lengthy and confusing process for those outside of the insurance industry.
+Esteves also states many of these issues can be avoided by hiring a qualified licensed public adjuster.
+A public adjuster can help property owners fully recover from a loss and negotiate with the insurance company on their behalf.
+Public adjusters bring expertise and knowledge to what can otherwise be a lengthy and confusing process for those outside the insurance industry.

-“Although we hope that this storm is downgraded and does not cause the devastating property damage that similar past storms have, our experts can measure and document property damages for policyholders in order to assist them in recovering funds for the damages they have sustained,” said Esteves.
-"Our licensed public adjusters can help you determine how much you are owed under your current property insurance policy.”
+“Our experts measure and document property damages for policyholders to assist them in recovering funds for the damages they have sustained," says Esteves.
+"Our licensed public adjusters help you determine how much you are entitled to under your property insurance policy.”